In this article, you’ll learn exactly how to sign a contract online—without any hassle.

-Now, you have to define all the fields that need to be included in your document (such as signatures, initials, dates, textboxes or checkboxes).
+Now, you must define all the fields that need to be included in your document (such as signatures, initials, dates, textboxes, or checkboxes).
 Also, you can assign each field to specific signers.

 Signaturely will guide signers through every step of the signing process—starting with creating their eSignature.

 Now, you can easily save a copy of your document and go back to your document overview section.